sociomantic-tsunami/sociomantic/Code of Conduct/README.md

-# Sociomantic Code of Conduct v1.0.1
+# Sociomantic Code of Conduct v1.1.0

 Our Code of Conduct is intended to create a safe and enjoyable working atmosphere for our employees internally as well as our fellow beings externally as well.

 # Change Log

+## V1.1.0

+ * Added a version number section to the document and included the version number to the top as well.

 ## V1.0.2